Special Malaysia Disaster Assistance and Rescue Team: Selections and training

 SMART only opens its membership to personnel from the Fire and Rescue Department of Malaysia, Royal Malaysian Police and Malaysian Army.

-SMART always train together with other government agency and department.
-They even conduct training for private sectors and educational institutions.
-SMART enjoys good relations with the Singaporean Disaster Assistance and Rescue Team (DART) and they always train together.
+SMART always trains together with other government agencies and departments.
+They conduct training for private sectors and educational institutions.
+SMART works with the Singaporean Disaster Assistance and Rescue Team (DART) and they always train together.

 At the original department

-The application for the SMART can only be applied by personnel from the Fire and Rescue Department of Malaysia, Royal Malaysia Police and Malaysian Army from their respective bases/HQ.
+The application for SMART can only be applied by personnel from the Fire and Rescue Department of Malaysia, Royal Malaysia Police and Malaysian Army from their respective bases/HQ.